celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 #### Running the Validator

-Having the Proxy up and running, we need to obtain the Proxy enode and ip addresses, running the following commands:
+Now that we have the Proxy up and running, we need to obtain its enode and IP address, so that we can connect the Validator to the proxy.
+You can do that running the following commands:

 ```bash
 export PROXY_ENODE=$(docker exec celo-proxy geth --exec "admin.nodeInfo['enode'].split('//')[1].split('@')[0]" attach | tr -d '"')